Klectik/carlos_ircbot/README.md

 # carlos_ircbot

+V2.0.0

 Carlos is a moderation IRC Bot.
 He can send public/private messages, actions and notices.
 The strings are french, it's up to you to translate.

 - Each command is sent to the bot by IRC private messages
-- Each command must end with the password (21st line of carlos.py)
+- Each command must end with the password (editable in config.ini)
 - To get the command list, enter !help (with the password, of course)
-- Don't forget to set the bot operator (to be able to change topic, set user modes etc)
+- Don't forget to set the channel operator mode to the bot (in order to be able to change topic, set user modes etc)

 Enjoy ! :D